Waldo R. Tobler: Spatial interpolation and isorhythmic mapping

 Spatial interpolation, which involves estimating values for a spatial surface from sample locations, is a major research focus and application in spatial analysis.
 Tobler published several studies on different approaches to spatial interpolation, including an extension of bilinear weighted interpolation and other models.

 Tobler's pycnophylactic approach to interpolation had early applications to interpolation of surfaces used in isarithmic mapping on computers.
-Tobler's approach was more straightforward then other methods of the time, and is more appropriate for samples collected at enumeration units like census tracts.
+Tobler's approach was more straightforward than other methods of the time, and is more appropriate for samples collected at enumeration units like census tracts.

 Spatial Resolution

+Illustration of how spatial resolution impacts ability to distinguish objects in an image.

 According to Tobler, a dictionary definition of resolution is "the capability of making distinguishable the individual parts of an object".
 In terms of digital raster data, which consists of pixels, spatial resolution (also referred to as ground sample distance GSD) refers to the size of one pixel on the ground.

 With regard to spatial resolution Tobler has formulated the following rule of thumb: "The usefulness of a GIS is constrained by its spatial resolution.
 The size of the smallest detectable feature is twice that of the resolution.
 The rule is: divide the denominator of the map scale by 1,000 to get the detectable size in meters.
 The resolution is one half of this amount."

 The spatial precision of a database is expressed by a distance and a scale, which are mathematically related by this rule of thumb about the relation between map scale and image resolution.
 This rule is derived from the equivalent of 0.5 mm on a map, the smallest physical mark that a cartographer can make: